nevencaplar/AGN-Variability-Simulations/README.md

 	len_block_rd_in=1024

--len_block_rd_in: We recommend not changing this number?
+- len_block_rd_in: We recommend not changing this number?

 ### Examples: